Why Content Freshness Matters for AI Citations

 How much new content constitutes a meaningful update?

-There's no exact threshold, but adding 100-200 words of genuinely new information (a new statistic, a new example, an updated recommendation) is typically sufficient to register as a meaningful update in Information Gain scoring.
+There is no exact threshold.
+Adding 100-200 words of genuinely new information is usually enough.
+A new statistic, a new example, or an updated recommendation registers as a meaningful update in Information Gain scoring.

 What about evergreen content?

 Even evergreen content benefits from regular updates.
-The ~10% of citations from pages older than 90 days tend to be from extremely authoritative, well-known sources.
-For most businesses, relying on content to stay cited without updates is a losing strategy.
+The pages that stay cited for a long time without changes tend to be from extremely authoritative, well-known sources.
+For most businesses, relying on content to stay cited without updates is a weak strategy.

 See all AI search statistics | Get a free AI visibility audit